nico4mcs/doc/doc/ElectricUnits.md

 > $R$ is the resistance.
 </details>

 Current is the amount of coulomb per second.
-You can compare it to the thickness of a pipe.
-The thicker the pipe, the more water flows.
+You can compare it to the amount of water flowing through a pipe.

-### Electrical Power - P
+### Electric Power - P

 **Unit: W** - Watt